-6.2 All other decisions remain with the Match Umpire า Umbires. -- ------------

-6.3 Substitutions may not take place during the stoppage of play for a video referral; substitution may take place on the resumption of play subject to the Rules of Hockey.
+- 6.2 All other decisions remain with the Match Umpires. - 6.3 Substitutions may not take place during the stoppage of play for a video referral; substitution may take place on the resumption of play subject to the Rules of Hockey.